Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/The Keeper Agenda.md

-The Keeper agenda is what you should focus on in play.
+The [[Keeper agenda]] is what you should focus on in play.
 It’s the foundation for everything else you do.

 Your agenda is made up of three elements:

 - Make the world seem real.
 - Play to see what happens.
-- Make the hunters’ lives dangerous and scary.
+- Make [[the hunters]]’ lives dangerous and scary.

 [[The Keeper Principles]]